-Disturbing illustrations become realities in this action-packed drama about a man who wants to put a killer behind bars, and another who seeks revenge.
+Disturbing illustrations become realities in the action-packed drama Sketch about a man who wants to put a killer behind bars, and another who seeks revenge.

 Yoo Shi Hyun (Lee Sun Bin) is a Police Corporal with the ability to sketch incidences and crimes three days prior to when they occur.
 Attempting to prevent a man from dying, she saves Detective Kang Dong Soo (Rain) from being shot during a criminal chase.
 Dong Soo becomes suspicious of her and stumbles upon her black notebook of sketches, containing either vivid or obscure drawings about cases that have happened or ones that will soon take place.
 Noticing a drawing containing his fiancee, Dong Soo agrees to help Shi Hyun and the Special Task Force that utilizes her paranormal ability.